 The outer boundary that makes up a geometrical shape is called its perimeter.
 Now, how does one calculate the perimeter?
 Let us consider an example.
 David wants to put a fence around his farm so that his sheep will not wander away.
 He wants to know how much wire he would need to fence around his farm.
 The shape of his farm is rectangular, which means that:

 Perimeter is the measure of length covered by the boundary of the shape.
-Hence, the units of the perimeter will be the same as the units of length.
-Hence, the perimeter can be measured in meters, kilometers, centimeters, and so on.
-Some other common units of measuring the perimeter that accepted worldwide are inches, feet, yards, and miles.
+So, the units of the perimeter will be the same as the units of length.
+We can say that perimeter is one-dimensional.
+Hence, it can be measured in meters, kilometers, centimeters, and so on.
+Some other units of measuring perimeter that are accepted worldwide are inches, feet, yards, and miles.

-a, b, c, d = lengths of sides
+where a, b, c, d = lengths of 4 sides

-The area is the space occupied by shape whereas the perimeter is the total distance covered around the edge of the shape.
-We define area as the amount of space covered by a flat surface of a particular shape.
+The area is the space occupied or enclosed by a closed shape whereas the perimeter is the total distance covered around the edge of the shape.
+We define the area as the amount of space covered by a flat surface of a particular shape.
 It is measured in terms of the "number of" square units (square yards, square inches, square feet, etc.).
 Most objects or shapes have edges and corners.
 The length and breadth of these edges are considered while calculating the area of a specific shape.
 On the other hand, the perimeter is the measure of length covered by the boundary of the shape.
-First, have a look at the image given here to understand what area of any shape means:
+First, have a look at the image given here to understand the area vs perimeter of a rectangle.

-We know that the area of a rectangle is 2(l + b); while the area of a rectangle is l × b.
-Similarly, the area of a square (as seen above) is a2, while the perimeter of that square is 4a.
+When the area is the space enclosed inside the boundary, the perimeter is the length of that boundary.
+The area is always measured in square units as it is two-dimensional, and the perimeter is always measured in units as it is one-dimensional.
+We know that the perimeter of a rectangle is 2(l + b) units; while the area of a rectangle is l × b square units.
+Similarly, the area of a square is a2, while the perimeter of a square is 4a.
 Let us have a look at the formulas for the area and perimeter of some of the common shapes:

 |Area of a rectangle = length × breadth||Perimeter of rectangle = 2(length+breadth)|